MbFredys/PCB-DESIGNS/README.md

-# PCB Designs

-In this repository, I will be publishing several of my PCB designs, including the mistakes I may have made (I have designs from my early days).
-Similarly, I am still studying and learning.

-I hope it can be helpful to you, and I would greatly appreciate your feedback.
+These are the projects I completed during the Platzi course.
+They are just as I left them at the end of the course, despite any errors I may have made in the designs (LOL).
+It was an excellent basic course.

+If you are interested, here is the link: https://platzi.com/cursos/circuitos-electronicos/